 It is unbecoming of The People’s Pharmacy to challenge conventional wisdom.
 Nevertheless, if the data are not solid, it is our responsibility to point that out.
 Health professionals like to embrace the idea of “evidence-based medicine.”
 When the evidence does not pan out, however, many tend to shoot the messenger.

 This is not the first time we have pointed out that there is a problem with the calcium theory of osteoporosis.
 We have taken a substantial amount of flak for doing so.
-Here is an article from about two years ago:
+Here is an article from a few years ago:

 If you review this article you will see two key sections: